-At our open weekends we do not rush anyone and have the facilities for you to spend as long as you wish at our workshops for you to gain the best knowledge and advice necessary.
+At our open days we do not rush anyone and have the facilities for you to spend as long as you wish at our workshops for you to gain the best knowledge and advice necessary.

 Bluewater’s bespoke widebeam narrowboat aims to give the space for which these boats are renowned – but without the boxy edges.
 Does it succeed?